Rath2601/core_java/README.md

    - Custom exceptions behave like the exception type they extend (checked or unchecked).

 ---

-## **WRAPPER CLASSES** :

-1. Wrapper classes -> Byte, Short, Integer, Long, Float, Double, Character, Boolean. (wraps its respective primitive type)
-2. Once an object is created, its value cannot be changed. **(immutable)**.
-[AtomicInteger, AtomicLong are mutable, suitable for multithreading]
-3. Also these classes are also final and can't be subclassed.
-4. wrapper classes cache frequently used values to improve performance.
-[Integer.valueOf(100) will return same object reference]
-5. **Conversion Utilities** to convert between datatypes.
-6. Wrapper classes **can have null values**, when we use Optional values, Database Interaction, working with Collections.

-**USES** :
-1. Thread safe
-2. Immutable object created
-3. has conversion utilities (one datatype to another)
-4. working with collection objects (as this can have null values)

-## **STRING MANIPULATION**:

-**String** :           Immutable    not synchronized   faster **StringBuilder**:       mutable    not synchronized   faster **StringBuffer** :       mutable        synchronized   slower

-## **ENUM**:

-1. Constants defined this way make the code more readable, allow for compile-time checking, document the list of accepted values upfront, and avoid unexpected behavior due to invalid values being passed in.
-2. Can only implements interface & its method should be overridden by each ENUM CONSTANTS, Can't extends any class
-3. Enum can be used in switch statements
-4. Enum should initialize values using constructor and have getter method to retrieve specific field from the enum. (i.e Season.SPRING.getDesc();)
-5. enums are implicitly constants, and are seperated by "," and end with ";" and declared only in capitals

 ## **JAVA 8 FEATURES** :

 ## **Lambda Expressions** :